 2021 was a year of focus for SSR, following a merger and continuous adaptation to a global pandemic.
 These events have not distracted us from our commitments to responsible mining.
-Instead, 2021 was a defining year for our ESG commitments where we focused on embedding sustainability at the core of SSR Mining.
-We are also proud of having kept our people safe and exited the year with strong operational momentum at all four operating sites - we carry forward lessons to be learned from early 2022.
+Instead, 2021 was a defining year for our ESG commitments where we focused on embedding sustainability at the core of and exited the year with strong operational momentum at all four early 2022.
 These achievements would have been unimaginable without the strength and dedication of our people.

-As evidenced in this report, the changes and challenges experienced this year have only reinforced our commitment to transparency and to delivering value to all stakeholders.
+As evidenced in this report, the changes and challenges transparency and to delivering value to all stakeholders.